 Leaders are responsible for increasing the comfort level of team members in sharing opinions and ideas to improve effectiveness.

-An excellent way to eliminate the awkwardness of team members is to develop relevant team check-in questions for improving individual and mutual performances.
+An excellent way to eliminate the awkwardness of team members is to develop relevant questions for improving individual and mutual performances.

-You can also develop your own set of check-in questions that can warm up your team.
+You can also develop your own set of check-in questions for employees that can warm up your team.